florandefossez/florandefossez.github.io/_posts/2023-08-7-retro-raycasting-game-part1.md

   <img src="assets/retro-raycasting-game-part1/redbrick.png" width="300"/>
 </p>

-To know which stip of the texture needs to be apply on the screen, we have to compute the ditance between the point of impact of the ray on the wall end the left side of that piece of wall.
-Let's note this ditance $$t$$.
+To know which stip of the texture needs to be apply on the screen, we have to compute the distance between the point of impact of the ray on the wall end the left side of that piece of wall.
+Let's note this distance $$t$$.

 <p align="center">
   <img src="assets/retro-raycasting-game-part1/textureoffset.png" width="400"/>